TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 ### Object constructors

 Manually typing out the contents of our objects with Object Literals is not always feasible.
-When you have a specific type of object that you need to duplicate like our player object, inventory items, or even the entire RPS game, a better way to create them is using an object constructor, which is a function that looks like this:
+When you have a specific type of object that you need to duplicate, a better way to create them is using an object constructor, which is a function that looks like this:

 ```javascript
 function Player(name, marker) {